rvmn/docker-dev-cloud9/README.md

   - Docker  - see [docker]
   - wget/curl
   - a linux-box/vm/cygwin
-  - an install directory for your developing creations, name it like, wooorkspaaacee:
+  - an install directory for your developing creations, name it nice, like boulder-builder, flower:
 ```sh
 wd='workspace' && mkdir $wd && cd $wd
 ``` OR